vserova/book/pages/ch_app.md

     </schema>

-In this specification, the `<choice>` element in <span class="nctnt ncbi-type">CatalogEntryType</span> is anonymous, so <span class="nctnt ncbi-app">DATATOOL</span> will assign an arbitrary name to it.
+In this specification, the `<choice>` element in `CatalogEntryType` is anonymous, so **DATATOOL** will assign an arbitrary name to it.
 The assigned name will not be descriptive, but fortunately you can use a definition file to change the assigned name.

-First find the <span class="nctnt ncbi-app">DATATOOL</span>-assigned name by creating a sample definition file using the <span class="nctnt ncbi-cmd">-ods</span> option:
+First find the **DATATOOL**-assigned name by creating a sample definition file using the `-ods` option:

     datatool -ods -oA -m catalogentry.xsd